sweata-biswas1810/to-do-list/README.md

 - **CSS3** – Custom styles with glow effects, flex layout
 - **Vanilla JavaScript** – DOM manipulation, task management

-> No external libraries or frameworks are used – it's completely self-contained in one HTML file.

 ---
  How It Works